elgw/nua/README.md

 ## Example usage

-For a complete example, see `nuademo.c` where *nua* is used to monitor some toy calculations (Brownian motion without collision detection) done one the data in a separate thread.
-When the Brownian step length is set to 0 (starts at 0, increase with 't' and decrease with 'g') the computations are paused and the CPU usage is close to 0%.
+For a complete example, see **nuademo.c** where *nua* is used to monitor some toy calculations running in a separate thread (Brownian motion without collision detection).
+When the Brownian step length is set to 0 (starts at 0, increases with 't' and decreases by 'g') the computations are paused and the CPU usage is close to 0%.

 ``` C